-- Green Flag: Good!
-Clean air, have fun!
+- Green Flag: Good Air Quality —Clean air, have fun outside!

-- Yellow Flag: The air is okay, but not the best for everyone.
+- Yellow Flag: Moderate Air Quality —The air is okay, but not the best for everyone.
 If you need to, just play easy.

-- Orange Flag: Pollution levels may be unhealthy for sensitive groups, such as children with asthma.
+- Orange Flag: Unhealthy Air Quality —Pollution levels may be unhealthy for sensitive groups, such as children with asthma.

-- Red Flag: Outdoor activity should be limited for all children & children with lung disease should stay indoors.
+- Red Flag: Unhealthy Air Quality —Outdoor activity should be limited for all children and any children with lung diseases such as asthma should stay indoors.

 AQI Flags provided to Pinal County by the Arizona Department of Environmental Quality (ADEQ) through an Environmental Protection Agency (EPA) Grant.